IBM/staticroute-operator/README.md

 `make deps` it is strongly recommended to run this make target before trying to build the operator.
 `make build-operator` target can be used for updating, building operator.
 It executes all the static code analyzing.
-`make dev-publish-image` publishes a new build of the operator image into your Docker repository.

 ## Testing the changes